OluwayomiOJO/TestMeOnline/README.md

 I recently wrote an online test for a role I applied for.
 After seeing my resume, the employer invited for an online test.
 I was fascinated by the awesomeness of the test app, the user interface was very sleek and interactive, and I decided to create one from scratch, add the dashboard (user’s backend) that I imagined for it since I didn’t have access to it and improve on what I experienced at the frontend by adding more features and eventually come up with a relatively better version so that young programmers can learn from it.
 (I am also a volunteer coding Instructor as Ye WeCode, Canada)
 ## The Tech Stack and Architecture
-Databases : MySQL,
++ Databases : MySQL,
-Framework:   Laravel ,
++ Framework:   Laravel ,
-Backend: PHP
++ Backend: PHP
-Frontend: JavaScript React.
++ Frontend: JavaScript React.
-CSS UI framework:  Tailwind, Headless Heroi Icon
++ CSS UI framework:  Tailwind, Headless Heroi Icon
-And the CSS UI framework is tailwind.
++  CSS UI framework :  tailwind.
-React hooks extensively used:  useState, useParam, useRef, useContext
++ React hooks extensively used:  useState, useParam, useRef, useContext
-Some array methods used: map().
-Filter(),optional chaining, splice(), react destructuring, , HeroIcons API vendor: axios’ axiosClient().
++ Some array methods used: map().
+Filter(),optional chaining, splice(), react destructuring, , HeroIcons
++ API vendor: axios’ axiosClient().
 Laravel’s apiResource()

 ## Key Feature
 1. Sign in and sigh out features